Madhya Pradesh Cricket Association: History

-Col. C K Nayudu was the captain of the Indian side for the first ever test played in the year 1932 against England.
-The batting elegance of Syed Mushtaq Ali can be gauged from the fact that he was the first Indian to score a Test century on the foreign soil, against England at Manchester in 1936).
+Col. C K Nayudu was the captain of the Indian side for the first-ever test played in the year 1932 against England.
+The batting elegance of Syed Mushtaq Ali can be gauged from the fact that he was the first Indian to score a Test century on foreign soil, against England at Manchester in 1936.

 These great cricketers played a pivotal role in the development of the game in this part of the country.
-With enthusiastic support from the local players like Syed Mushtaq Ali, Madhavsinh Jagdale, J N Bhaya, Rameshwar Pratap Singh and other, the Holkar team appeared to be invincible.
+With enthusiastic support from local players like Syed Mushtaq Ali, Madhavsinh Jagdale, J N Bhaya, Rameshwar Pratap Singh and others, the Holkar team appeared to be invincible.

-During the period of fifteen years from 1940-41 to 1954-55, the Holkar team won the coveted Ranji Trophy on four occasions – 1945/46, 1947/48, 1950/51 and 1952/53.
+During the period of fifteen years from 1940–41 to 1954–55, the Holkar team won the coveted Ranji Trophy on four occasions – 1945/46, 1947/48, 1950/51 and 1952/53.
 Moreover, they were the runner-up on six occasions in 1944/45, 1946/47, 1949/50, 1951/52, 1953/54 and 1954/55.
 This breathtaking record just suggests the strength of the Holkar team.

-Subsequently, the end of Holkar era created a vacuum in the Madhya Pradesh Cricket for a few years.
+Subsequently, the end of the Holkar era created a vacuum in Madhya Pradesh Cricket for a few years.
 Though good cricketers were emerging on a regular basis, the team could not perform consistently.
 Players like Bhagwandas Suthar, Subodh Saxena, Sanjay Jagdale, Narendra Menon, Ashok Jagdale, Vijay Nayudu, Syed Gulrez Ali, Manohar Sharma, Ashwini Chaturvedi gave a glimpse of their talent and were amongst the leading domestic players knocking for a berth in the Indian side.

-With the support from BCCI and the influx of young players, the MP team started performing as a cohesive unit and qualified regularly for the knock-out phase of the Ranji Tournament during the period from 1971 to 1980.
+With support from BCCI and the influx of young players, the MP team started performing as a cohesive unit and qualified regularly for the knock-out phase of the Ranji Tournament during the period from 1971 to 1980.
 However, the team could not replicate the winning performance of the Holkar team.

-Efforts on part of MPCA helped in laying of the development pathway for the next generation of cricketers.
-Regular tournaments, upgradation of infrastructure, talent identification processes, appointment of seasoned coaches, services from professional players and such other measures were adopted in tandem to reach the desired goals.
+Efforts on part of MPCA helped in laying the development pathway for the next generation of cricketers.
+Regular tournaments, upgradation of infrastructure, talent identification processes, the appointment of seasoned coaches, services from professional players and other measures were adopted in tandem to reach the desired goals.

-Players like Narendra Hirwani, Rajesh Chauhan, J P Yadav, Amay Khurasiya, Naman Ojha to name a few, gained the benefits of these efforts on part of MPCA and marked a place in the Indian cricket with their performances.
+Players like Narendra Hirwani, Rajesh Chauhan, J P Yadav, Amay Khurasiya, and Naman Ojha to name a few, gained the benefits of these efforts on part of MPCA and marked a place in Indian cricket with their performances.

-Late HH Maharaja Madhavrao Scindia of Gwalior, President – BCCI, A W Kanmadikar, Secretary – BCCI, Late Madhavsinh Jagdale, Sanjay Jagdale, Narendra Hirwani (All National Selectors), Narendra Menon, Sudhir Asnani (International Umpires) Dr. Uma Sengar (Chairperson, GDA) have emerged from this system.
+Late HH Maharaja Madhavrao Scindia of Gwalior, President – BCCI, A W Kanmadikar, Secretary – BCCI, Late Madhavsinh Jagdale, Sanjay Jagdale, Narendra Hirwani (All National Selectors), Narendra Menon, Sudhir Asnani (International Umpires) Dr. Uma Sengar (chairperson, GDA) have emerged from this system.
 Sanjay Jagdale was secretary of the BCCI from MPCA.